infiniflow/ragflow/api/python_api_reference.md

 #### limit: `int`

 Records number to return, -1 means all of them.
-Records number to return, -1 means all of them.

 ### Returns

-List[Document]
+list[Document]

 ### Examples